Alison Bechdel: Fun Home

 In 2006, Bechdel published Fun Home: A Family Tragicomic, an autobiographical "tragicomic" chronicling her childhood and the years before and after her father's suicide.
 It follows the past and present phases of her relationship with her parents, principally her father, and depicts the hardships individuals face when coming out.
-Fun Home has received more widespread mainstream attention than Bechdel's earlier work, with reviews in Entertainment Weekly, People and several features in The New York Times.
+Fun Home has received more mainstream attention than Bechdel's earlier work, with reviews in Entertainment Weekly, People and several features in The New York Times.
 Fun Home spent two weeks on The New York Times Bestseller List for Hardcover Nonfiction.

 Fun Home was hailed as one of the best books of 2006 by numerous sources, including The New York Times, amazon.com, The Times of London, Publishers Weekly, salon.com, New York magazine, and Entertainment Weekly.

-Time magazine named Alison Bechdel's Fun Home number one of its "10 Best Books of the Year."
-Lev Grossman and Richard LeCayo described Fun Home as "the unlikeliest literary success of 2006," and called it "a stunning memoir about a girl growing up in a small town with her cryptic, perfectionist dad and slowly realizing that a) she is gay and b) he is too… Bechdel's breathtakingly smart commentary duets with eloquent line drawings.
+Time magazine named Alison Bechdel's Fun Home number one of its "10 Best Books of the Year".
+Lev Grossman and Richard LeCayo described Fun Home as "the unlikeliest literary success of 2006," and called it "a stunning memoir about a girl growing up in a small town with her cryptic, perfectionist dad and slowly realizing that a) she is gay and b) he is too...
+Bechdel's breathtakingly smart commentary duets with eloquent line drawings.
 Forget genre and sexual orientation: this is a masterpiece about two people who live in the same house but different worlds, and their mysterious debts to each other."

 Fun Home was a finalist for the 2006 National Book Critics Circle Award in the memoir/autobiography category.
 It also won the 2007 Eisner Award for Best Reality-Based Work.
-Fun Home was also nominated for the Best Graphic Album award, and Bechdel was nominated for Best Writer/Artist.
+Fun Home was nominated for the Best Graphic Album award, and Bechdel was nominated for Best Writer/Artist.